Engineering Skills 2 ENG2077

 By the end of this course students will be able to:

-■ solve problems using Matlab and develop its use as a tool in solving familiar engineering problems;
+■ solve problems using Python and develop its use as a tool in solving familiar engineering problems;

-■ analyse a problem, adopt a logical step-wise approach to its solution and be able to formalise this solution within the Matlab programming environment;
+■ analyse a problem, adopt a logical step-wise approach to its solution and be able to formalise this solution within the Python programming environment;

 ■ explain and use basic programming methods such as iteration, branching;